 Extra hours???
 I was barely making it through 9-5, 5 days a week!!!
 And for what?
 Extra hours wasn’t going to earn me any extra money or even develop my career path, it was simply to be able to bill the client more and put more money in the pockets of the shareholders.
 How pointless that seemed then.

 I left that job shortly after but it wasn’t until years later that I discovered how to work for myself.
 I wish I had known then but life’s experiences have shaped who I am now so no regrets.
-I now have 4 children and run my own business selling Phoenix cards and stationery.
+I now have 4 children and run my own business selling Flamingo cards and stationery.
 I’m not making millions, which isn’t surprising as my family are my priority just now not my work.
 Like any business you only get out what you put in and right now I’m investing in my family but quietly building a business for when I do have a little more time to make it grow bigger.

 Being with my young children is priceless and I wouldn’t change a thing.
 Being my own boss suits me just fine.
 Life is really too short.